SAP-samples/event-driven-integrations-codejam/exercises/07-dynamic-message-routing/README.md

     <i>DMR - Multi-site scaling</i>
   </p>

-> The EDI CodeJam mesh configured in the AEM instance that we are using as part of the event, is composed of three event broker services, each in a different region and each event broker service is a single-node cluster.
+> The EDI CodeJam mesh, configured in the AEM instance that we are using as part of the event, is composed of three event broker services, each in a different region and each event broker service is a single-node cluster.
 This will be an example of multi-site scaling.

 ## DMR in action